quarbby/Today-I-learnt/README.md

 # Today I Learnt

+### 6 May 2023
+Take a random selection of N lines from input file to output file using bash `shuf -n N input > output`

 ### 16 Mar 2023
 In Excel, making the first letter of a certain cell capital while the rest is small letters `=REPLACE(LOWER(D:D),1,1,UPPER(LEFT(D:D,1)))`